François Laruelle

 François Laruelle (/lɑːrˈwɛl/; /fr/; 22 August 1937 – 28 October 2024) was a French philosopher, of the Collège international de philosophie and the University of Paris X: Nanterre.
-Laruelle began publishing in the early 1970s and had around twenty book-length titles to his name.
-Alumnus of the École normale supérieure, Laruelle was notable for developing a science of philosophy that he calls non-philosophy.
+He began publishing in the early 1970s and had around twenty book-length titles to his name.
+An alumnus of the École normale supérieure, Laruelle was notable for developing a science of philosophy that he calls non-philosophy.
 Until his death, he directed an international organisation dedicated to furthering the cause of non-philosophy, the Organisation Non-Philosophique Internationale.

 Work

 Laruelle divided his work into five periods: Philosophy I (1971–1981), Philosophy II (1981–1995), Philosophy III (1995–2002), Philosophy IV (2002–2008), and Philosophy V (2008–2024).
 The work comprising Philosophy I finds Laruelle attempting to subvert concepts found in Nietzsche, Heidegger, Deleuze and Derrida.
 Even at this early stage one can identify Laruelle's interest in adopting a transcendental stance towards philosophy.
 With Philosophy II, Laruelle makes a determined effort to develop a transcendental approach to philosophy itself.
 However, it is not until Philosophy III that Laruelle claims to have started the work of non-philosophy.